riverrun/openmaize/README.md

 a page, but not be able to edit it.
 * it can be based on user role or any other non-sensitive criteria.

-At the moment, we do not support cookie-based session authentication, but that might change if there is a demand for it.

 ### License

 MIT